hernandez87v/pwa-react-app/README.md

 ### Click on the link over there :point_right: to try it out !

-A PWA(Progressive Web Application) weather app optimized to meet :flashlight: Lighthouse criteria.
+A PWA(Progressive Web Application) :sunny: weather app optimized to meet :flashlight: Lighthouse criteria.

 ## Next up: